What is glass made from?

-Glass is made from silica sand, sodium carbonate and limestone which is heated to 1700°C until it melts to form a liquid; when this liquid cools, glass is formed.
+Glass is made from silica sand, sodium carbonate and limestone which are heated to 1700°C until they melt to form a liquid; when this liquid cools, glass is formed.

 How is glass recycled?

 - Glass is collected from homes and recycling banks.
 It is sent to a reprocessing company where anything that is not glass is removed.

 - The glass is then sorted by colour, this can be done using a laser beam.
 The laser detects the colour of the glass and sends a signal to shoot a burst of air, pushing the glass into separate coloured piles.

 - The glass is crushed and then sent to different companies to be processed into new bottles and jars.